SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Full screen

-The `SRGLetterboxView` view can presents a full screen button on the interface and manage the full screen state, if, and only if the `letterboxView:toggleFullScreen:animated:withCompletionHandler:` delegate method is implemented.
-If no delegate is set, full screen feature will not be available, and the corresponding button will not be displayed.
-Because `SRGLetterboxView` can be added anywhere in the view hierarchy, you have the responsibility to layout it to the full screen state in this method.
-Refer to the demo implementation for a concrete example, with the modal view controller.
+The `SRGLetterboxView` view presents a full screen button on its overlay interface, allowing to toggle between normal and full screen display.
+This button is displayed if and only if the `-letterboxView:toggleFullScreen:animated:withCompletionHandler:` delegate method is implemented.
+Since `SRGLetterboxView` can be added anywhere to the view hierarchy, you are responsible of managing the full screen layout, as well as the transition animation between the normal and full screen states.

+Refer to the modal view controller demo implementation for a concrete example.

 ## Statistics